What is Acupuncture?

 Location: Approximately 2 inches above the wrist crease between the tendons of the anterior forearm

 Large Intestine 4 (LI 4)

 Function: Reduces chronic pain, frontal and sinus headaches, and improves immunity

 Location: On the back of the hand, in the middle of the soft flesh between your thumb and index finger

-Function: Calms the mind; reduces anxiety, stress and insomnia, reduces sinusitis and frontal headaches
+Function: Reduces anxiety, stress and insomnia, calms the mind, and reduces sinusitis and frontal headaches

 Location: Halfway between the inner edges of the eyebrows

-Sit back, breathe deeply, and relax while you press on these points… Or call to book in for an individualized acupuncture treatment!
+Sit back, breathe deeply and relax while you press on these points…or call to book an individualized acupuncture treatment.

 Disclaimer: The information provided in this article is not meant to replace treatment with a licensed healthcare practitioner.
 It is for informational purposes only.
 Consult with a Naturopathic Doctor or other licensed healthcare professional to determine which treatments are safe for you.